IJtram: History

 Between mid 2024 and 2029, ProRail will be rebuilding the railway bridges east of Centraal Station, thus preventing the passage of trams under them.
 Thus, IJtrams needed to divert to the turning circle on the IJ side of Centraal Station.
 In the first half of 2024 a temporary single track was laid at Rietlandpark connecting the IJtram with the route of tram 7 in Czaar Peterstraat to allow IJtrams to reach the depot.
 The IJ turning circle was widened to better accommodate the diversion.

+On 31 August 2026, the line was extended to Strandeiland with three new stops at Centrumeiland, Buiteneilandlaan and Franz Kafkasstraat (new terminus).
+Very few people lived along the extension when it opened, as buildings in the area were still largely under construction.
+The municipality estimated that the area would eventually have 20,000 residents.

 Expansion

 By 2018, there were proposals, costing at least 330 million euros, to expand tram service to IJburg to handle traffic from 8,000 planned new residences.
 In one proposal, the IJtram would be extended to Centrumeiland and Strandeiland to be completed in two phases in 2023 and 2028.
 Another proposal was to establish a tram connection south from Zeeburgereiland over a new bridge near the existing Amsterdamsebrug (Amsterdam Bridge) which was not strong or wide enough for a new tram line.
 Instead of a new tram line, bus service was also considered.
 Subsequently, an extension of the tram line to Strandeiland was decided.
 As of May 2022, the GVB said the extension would require the purchase of 13 additional trams.
-In 2023, construction started on the extension and would include two new bridges.
-Trams are expected to operate on this extension in December 2025.
-Later, the line would be extended to Pampusbuurt with a planned opening in 2035.
+In 2023, construction started on the extension and includes two new bridges.
+Trams started to operate on the three-stop extension to Strandeiland on 31 August 2026.
+A further extension of the line to Pampusbuurt has a expected opening in 2035.